• 1882

 Hurricane Katrina

-On August 29, 2005, Slidell was hit by one of the worse hurricanes in U.S. history, Hurricane Katrina.
-Although parts of the city experienced significant damage, Slidell also became a new home to 1000s of families who had a total loss in New Orleans and cities like Chalmette that lie on the outskirts of New Orleans.
+On August 29, 2005, one of the worse hurricanes in U.S. history, Hurricane Katrina, devastated Slidell.
+Many parts of the city experienced significant damage.
+In the aftermath, Slidell became home to 1000s of displaced families who had a total loss in New Orleans and places like Chalmette and other cities that lie on the outskirts of New Orleans.

-Sometime prior to Slidell’s formal incorporation in 1888, its first streets were laid out in a grid pattern, mostly east of the railroad, running three blocks along the road by four blocks deep.
+Sometime prior to Slidell’s formal incorporation in 1888, its first streets had already been laid out in a grid pattern, mostly east of the railroad, running three blocks along the railroad by four blocks deep.
 Bonfouca Street, now Bayou Lane, lay in the short stretch between the railroad and the bayou.
 East of the tracks, the north-south streets were Bayou (now Front), First, Second, Third, and Fourth.
 The east-west streets were Fremaux, Erlanger, Bouscaren, and Cousin.

-Erlanger, slightly wider than the others and designated as an avenue, was named by Baron Frederick Erlanger, head of the banking syndicate which financed the railway.
+Erlanger, slightly wider than the others and designated as an avenue, was named for Baron Frederick Erlanger, head of the banking syndicate which financed the railway.
 Baron Erlanger named the town for his deceased father-in-law, John Slidell, who had been a prominent state, national and confederate political figure.
-Col. Leon J. Fremaux, a prominent Louisiana engineer and planner, drew the original plans for Slidell and named Fremaux Avenue for himself.
-Bouscaren Street was named for G. Bouscaren, the chief engineering officer of the railroad.
-Cousin Street took its name from the locally prominent Cousin family.
+Col. Leon J. Fremaux, a prominent Louisiana engineer and planner, drew the original plans for Slidell and Fremaux Avenue now bears his name.
+Bouscaren Street was named for G. Bouscaren, the chief engineering officer of the railroad, and Cousin [‘Coo-zan’] Street took its name from a locally prominent family.

 Baron Frédéric Émile d'Erlanger